 R.W.
 Mullen, A. Viswakumar, K.A.
 Diedrick, W.A.
 Dick, and N.T.
 Basta.
 2010.
 Evaluation of Four Buffer Solutions for Determining the Lime Requirement for Ohio Soils.
 Comm.
 Soil Sci.
 Plant Anal.
 41(4):424-437.

 Books / Book Chapters

-Richard P. Dick, Qin Wu and Nicholas T. Basta.
-Biomethylation of arsenic in contaminated soils.
-In, M.H.
-Wong (ed.), Environmental Contamination – Health Risks and Ecological Restoration.
-Taylor & Francis Group, Oxon UK. (in press).
+Richard P. Dick, Qin Wu, Nicholas T. Basta.
+2012.
+Biomethylation of Arsenic in Contaminated Soils.
+In M.H.
+Wong (ed.)
+Environmental Contamination – Health Risks and Ecological Restoration.
+CRC Press.
+Taylor & Francis Group, Oxon UK.

 Hale B., N. Basta, C. Boreiko, T. Bowers, B. Locey, M. Moore, M. Moutiere, L. Ritter, E. Smolders, I. Schoeters, and S. Tao.
 2010.
 Variation in soil quality criteria for trace elements to protect human health exposure and effects estimation. p.
 81-122.
 In: Merrington G, Schoeters I, (ed.)
 Soil quality standards for trace elements: Derivation, Implementation, and Interpretation.
 CRC Press, Boca Raton, FL.
 ISBN 978-1-4398-3023-9.
 184 p.